In therapy, I help family members through the process from early signs or symptoms, through diagnosis, and all stages of the disease.

 Some of these issues may include: Self-esteem, Relationship challenges, Life cycle transitions, Depressive symptoms, Persistent negative self talk, and Grief & bereavement.

-The treatment modality I most often use for OCD is Cognitive Behavioral Therapy (CBT), combined with Exposure Response Prevention (ERP).
+The treatment modality I most often use for OCD is Cognitive Behavioral Therapy (CBT), with a strong emphasis on Exposure Response Prevention (ERP).

 My name is Glenda Carman-Gray and I am a Registered Social Worker and Psychotherapist in Toronto.
 I provide goal-oriented therapy to individuals, couples and families on a wide variety of issues including: Anxiety, Obsessive Compulsive Disorder (OCD), working with family members of persons experiencing symptoms of, or diagnosis of, Alzheimer’s disease or other types of dementia, self-esteem, relationship challenges, life cycle transitions, depressive symptoms, persistent negative self talk, and grief & bereavement.